Hiring a summer nanny? Payroll and taxes, handled.See how →

 Does the $3,000 threshold apply to my parent?

-Yes.
-The threshold works the same regardless of your relationship to the caregiver.
-If you pay your parent $3,000 or more in a calendar year (2026), you owe Social Security and Medicare taxes on those wages.
-Below $3,000, no employment taxes are required — though the income is still reportable on your parent's tax return.
+Yes — the $3,000 threshold works the same regardless of relationship.
+But crossing it for a parent triggers Social Security and Medicare only in the single-parent case.
+Below $3,000, no employment taxes apply, though the income is still reportable on your parent's return.

 Can I pay my parent as an independent contractor instead?

-No. If your parent provides childcare on a regular schedule in your home, they're a household employee — not a contractor.
-The IRS is clear on this.
-Issuing a 1099 instead of a W-2 for this type of arrangement would be misclassification.
+No. A parent who provides childcare on a regular schedule in your home is a household employee, not a contractor.
+Issuing a 1099 would be misclassification.
 See our employee vs. contractor guide.

 My parent is retired and on Social Security.
 Will these wages affect their benefits?